fibo/dflow/index.md

 *dflow* is [MIT](http://g14n.info/mit-license) licensed.

 It is developed in my spare time and, as far as I know, by now *I am my only user*.
+By the way, I got a stimulating feedback by [Stamplay](https://stamplay.com/) founder, who it is pretty much interested in using *dflow* maybe in the future. **Grazie** [Giuliano](http://www.giulianoiacobelli.com/), I hope you all the best.

 I wrote few times a dataflow engine, the first one was PNI (Perl Node Interface) and the design evolved until I could say confidently that **dflow is here to stay**.